AlbertoKarakoutev/AWMS/wiki.md

 - # **com.company.awms.services**
 	*This package contains all the services, which are run by the software.
 All services have a private reference to their repos, as well as a public getter to access them from elsewhere.*

-	- ### com.company.awms.services.ScheduleService
+	- ### com.company.awms.services.DocumentService
 		***(Class)***
       	**Main schedule backend logic, responsible for the executing the neccessary algorithms and actions, running in the system with their appropriate _methods_.**
         - **Methods:**
 			- ArrayList _getAccessableDocumentIDs(String accessLevel)_
 			Splits the provided access level into a _char_ and _int_ and tries to parse into variables for them.
 If successful, a for loop iterates over the levels upto the given one and adds the documents, that match that level to the _ArrayList accessableDocumentIDs_.
 Returns that _ArrayList_

-			- void _uploadDocument(MultipartFile file, String uploaderNationalID)_
+			- void _uploadDocument(MultipartFile file, String uploaderID)_
-			Finds the user by his national ID.
+			Finds the user by his ID.
 If successfull, it creates a new _Day_ object and fills it with the information for the uploader and the data from _file_.
 Sets the upload date and size.
 Uploads to the database.

-			- Doc _downloadDocument(String documentID, String downloaderNationalID)_
+			- Doc _downloadDocument(String documentID, String downloaderID)_
 			Tries to create a _Doc_ object through the document ID.
-If successful, it add the downloader national ID into the list of downloaders and re-uploads it.
+If successful, it add the downloader ID into the list of downloaders and re-uploads it.
 Returns the document.

 	- ### com.company.awms.services.EmployeeService
 		***(Class)***